History of Japan–Korea relations: 21st century

 Despite increased cultural exchange, political tensions remain.
 The stain of Japan's colonial rule has not yet been washed away.
 This is evidenced by the outrage that erupted when former Japanese Prime Minister Junichiro Koizumi visited the Yasukuni Shrine annually from 2001 to 2006.
 The Shrine is dedicated to deceased Japanese soldiers, some of which participated in war crimes and atrocities in Korea.
 Thus, when Japanese government leaders pay homage to the deceased at the Yasukuni Shrine, South Koreans see this to symbolize Japan's lack of remorse for its colonization of Korea.
 So, as a result of Koizumi's visits, the South Korean public protested heavily against a summit meeting scheduled between the eccentric Japanese diplomat and South Korean president Kim Dae-Jung.
 The South Korean government responded to the protests and canceled the summit.

 Another source of tension is the differing views of the two countries regarding China.
-China has become a bigger security priority for Japan, mainly because of China's rising assertiveness about its claims to the Senkaku/Diaoyu Islands, which are currently under Japanese rule.
+China has become a bigger security priority for Japan, mainly because of China's rising assertiveness about its claims to the Senkaku (Diaoyutai) Islands, which are currently under Japanese rule.
 On the other hand, South Korea does not have territorial disputes with China and does not see it as a military threat.
 From a strategic point of view, South Korea is actually looking to improve relations with China because it is a powerful economic ally and one of the best sources of leverage South Korea could get over North Korea.
 Japan thinks that South Korea is prioritizing its relationship with China over its relationship with Japan, which frustrates Japan because it wants to enlist the help of East Asian democracies like South Korea in balancing China.